Freezer Friendly Steel-Cut Oats (Vegan)

 - 2 cups, milk of choice (I used coconut milk)

 - 2 tablespoons of coconut oil or butter

 - 1/4 teaspoon of salt

-- Toppings: apples, coconut shreds, sliced almonds, raisins, chocolate chips, fruit, brown sugar, etc.
+- Apples, coconut shreds, sliced almonds, raisins, chocolate chips, bananas, fruit, brown sugar, etc.

-- Melt 2 tablespoons of coconut oil or butter in a pot over medium heat.
+- Toast Steel-Cut Oats.
+Melt 2 tablespoons of coconut oil or butter in a pot over medium heat.
 Once hot, add 2 cups of steel-cut oats.
 Stir for 1-2 minutes, until lightly toasted.

-- Add 4 cups of water and 2 cups of milk.
+- Add Liquids.
+Add 6 cups of liquid (I used 4 cups of water and 2 cups of milk).
 Stir.
-Add salt, cinnamon, and vanilla extract.
-Stir.
-Bring to a boil, then reduce to a simmer.
-Cover with lid for 25 minutes.
+Add 1/4 tsp salt, 1/2 tsp cinnamon, and 1tsp vanilla extract.
+If adding optional ingredients like 1 scoop of protein powder, 1 banana, 1/4 dried coconut, add in now.
+Stir and bring to a boil, then reduce to a simmer over low heat.
+Cover pot with lid for 25 minutes.
 Stir occasionally.

-- Once oatmeal has thickened, take off heat and rest for 5 minutes.
+- Take Pot Off Heat.
+Once oatmeal has thickened, take off heat and rest for 5 minutes.

-- If you're making these for freezer meal prep, portion into Souper Cubes® trays.
+- For Freezer Prep.
+If you're making these for freezer meal prep, portion into Souper Cubes® trays.
+We prefer to use the 1-cup trays.
 Add toppings to either the entire pot (if you're going to make just one flavor of oatmeal) or to individual portions of oatmeal.
 Cover with lid and freeze until solid.

-- To heat up, place in microwave-safe bowl for 3-4 minutes.
+- Heating Up From Freezer.
+To heat up, place in microwave-safe bowl for 3-4 minutes.
 Add a splash of water of milk in the bowl to create steam.
 Stir after 2 minutes in the microwave.
 Enjoy!